pr8kerl/slackers/README.md

 # slackers

-compare SSO slack users to an LDAP source
+Find SSO slack users that should be deactivated according to an LDAP source

 ## build

 ```
-docker-compose run make
+docker-compose run make <darwin/linux/windows>
 ```

-# configure it
+## configure

-* copy config.example to config.ini
+* copy **config.example** to config.ini
 * edit the values in config.ini for your ldap/AD server
 * set a couple of secrets as environment variables